Accepting Entries Now through 30 April 2019

 Comments or questions are welcome.

-Every short story must be accompanied by an entry fee of $15 via Paypal.
-Payment by cheque in British Pounds (11 pounds) may be sent via mail to our European mailing address, listed on the “About Momaya” page.
+Every short story must be accompanied by an entry fee of £11 (about US$15) via Paypal.
+Payment by cheque in British Pounds may be sent via mail to our European mailing address, listed on the “About Momaya” page.